apifunc/www/README.md

 The code can by one simple function

-## Benefits of FaaS
+## Benefits of using APIfunc
++ different languages but the same name of functions to use in any projects one standard
 + Increased developer productivity and faster development time
-+ Not responsible for server management
-+ Easy to scale and horizontal scaling is managed by the platform
-+ Only pay for or consume resources when necessary
 + Functions can be written in almost any programming language